IRS & CA DISASTER RELIEF TAXES VICTIMS OF SEVERE STORMS

 If you were affected by the severe winter storms, flooding, landslides, and mudslides in California, you now have additional time to file various individual and business tax returns and make certain tax payments.

-- Are There Any Concerns Or Warnings From The Tax Accounting Communities?
-Taxpayers should consider whether to wait until October 16th to pay any tax liability or to pay it sooner as each case is different.
+• Are There Any Concerns Or Warnings From The Tax Accounting Communities?
+Taxpayers should consider whether to wait until November 16th to pay any tax liability or to pay it sooner as each case is different.
 Some Taxpayers may struggle to pay liability later in the year.
-As well, since the IRS is displaying sub-par customer service since the Pandemic, there is some added concern among accountants over the messaging in the disaster release that states that taxpayers may still receive incorrect notices from the IRS that would require correspondence letters or phone calls to the IRS during this time of such poor service.
+Also, since the IRS has displayed sub-par customer service since the Pandemic, there is some added concern among accountants over the messaging in the disaster release that states that taxpayers may still receive incorrect notices from the IRS that would require correspondence letters or phone calls to the IRS during this time of such poor service.
 This can cause anxiety although the IRS assures us that any incorrect notice(s) can be rectified.

 All counties in California Qualify EXCEPT: